Differences between animators and motion designers include the types of projects they work on, the skills they use, and their career paths.

 In the end, the key to success in either career is a passion for creating moving images and a willingness to constantly learn and adapt to new technologies and techniques.
 As the old saying goes, "The world of animation is always in motion, so keep on moving forward!"
 (Sorry, I couldn't think of a clever animation pun!)

-Want to learn more about Motion Design?
+Want to learn more about Design and Animation?